Serbia, Republic of

 The Ministry of Finance (MoF) is responsible for the adoption and promulgation of accounting standards in the Republic of Serbia in accordance with the Law on Accounting No. 62/13.

-The MoF adopted IFRS as translated into Serbian for the preparation of the financial statements of large companies and Public Interest Entities as defined in the Law on Accounting.
+The MoF adopts IFRS as translated into Serbian and published in the Official Gazette for the preparation of the financial statements of large companies and Public Interest Entities as defined in the Law on Accounting.
 It also adopted IFRS for SMEs for application by small- and medium-sized entities, and grants medium-sized entities the option to use IFRS.
 Micro entities may choose to use IFRS for SMEs or the requirements in the National Rulebook for Accounting and Financial Reporting, which the MoF is in the process of redrafting.
 IFRS and IFRS for SMEs become effective upon their publication in the Official Gazette.

 - Chamber of Authorized Auditors of Serbia (KoR)